lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## RecipientInfo Conventions

-When a composite KEM Algorithm is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure [RFC9629].
+When a Composite ML-KEM Algorithm is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure [RFC9629].
 The fields of the KEMRecipientInfo MUST have the following values:

 `version` is the syntax version number; it MUST be 0.